 Black Pepper’s inviting scent and flavor has made it one of the world’s oldest and most used spices.
 As with many other spices, black pepper (Piper nigrum) was a traded commodity in the ancient world.

 But, by middle ages, around the time of Columbus, Europe began sending explorers in search of this and other spices.
 At one time black pepper accounted for 70 percent of the international spice trade.
 When it became more available, its valued dropped opening the opportunity for the world to experience the wonder of pepper.

 About Black Pepper

-Black Pepper is desired for its culinary virtue as well as its many health benefits.
+Black Pepper oil uses stem all the way to culinary virtue as well as its many health benefits.
 But more recently black pepper is being used in targeted research surrounding a number of possible health benefits.
 So far, the evidence for medicinal uses of Black Pepper is largely anecdotal, but more research is being done to help quantify health benefits for this and other essential oils.

 For example, The National Institute of Health’s (NIH) National Library of Medicine sites a small 2014 controlled study about black pepper oil uses, using a blend of essential oils in cream as a possible pain reliever for neck pain.

 Sixty people were divided into two groups: experimental and control.
 For 4 weeks each group rubbed 2g of cream on their neck after bathing or showering.
 The experimental group was given a 3% blend, in cream, of Black Pepper, Marjoram, Lavender, and Peppermint.
 The control group was given a scent cream.

 Assessment was via a combination of questionnaire and quantitative analysis measurements.
 The end results showed that while the control group did indicate some improvement, the experimental group by far had the most improvement quantitatively.